 With the acquisition of the adjacent flower shop, The Kiwanis Club of Forest is undertaking a significant expansion and capital renovation of the historic Kineto Theatre in downtown Forest.
 This includes:

-- Main level state of the art lobby and concession, accessible washrooms and community space;
+- Main level: state of the art lobby, concession, accessible washrooms, accessible theatre seating, new marquee, community room;

-- Theatre lower level industrial kitchen and serving area; and unisex washroom, updated and accessible community room.
+- Lower level: industrial kitchen, serving area, unisex washroom, updated and accessible community room.

 This project will be a facelift for one of the oldest, continuously operating movie theatres in the world.
 As Forest Kiwanians have done for the past fifty years, we must continue to improve and enhance this special heritage facility for the benefit of our entire community.
-The projected budget is $475,000.
+The all-in project budget is $1,100,000 which includes the building contract, architect/engineer fees, marquee, kitchen equipment and accessories, donor wall, electronics, permits and licences.

 These improvements will make our facility safe and welcoming, effective, efficient and aesthetically pleasing.
 The Kineto Theatre is considered by people far and wide to be “a jewel” in our community and we believe these needed enhancements will continue to bring people to Forest for years to come.
 As a point of interest, over the past five years, Kiwanis Club of Forest has donated more than $150,000 throughout the Forest community.